 May 29, 2011, Tom Watson, 61, won the PGA Senior Championship at Valhalla Golf Club in the 1st playoff hole over David Eger.

-May 29, 2017, hundreds of people walked among thousands of tombstones at Camp Nelson National Cemetery, remembering lives lost in such wars as Vietnam or Korean.
+On Monday, Memorial Day, May 29, 2017, hundreds of people walked among thousands of tombstones at Camp Nelson National Cemetery, remembering lives lost in such wars as Vietnam or Korean.
 The Memorial service included two cannon salutes, music by the West Jessamine High School Band, and a flyover.

-Monday, May 29, 2023, the U.S. of A. glorified war by holding its 155th National Memorial Day observance, remembering the brave men and women who gave their lives for the Military Industrial Complex (MIC), with a focus on America’s most recent and longest war.
-Meanwhile, the MIC propaganda machine for America’s next war, in Ukraine, ramped up with the talk of sending F-16s to Russia’s border.
+Monday, May 29, 2023, the U.S.A. held its 155th National Memorial Day observance, remembering the brave men and women who gave their lives for the Military Industrial Complex.
+America, in between endless wars, had a significant number of troops in the Middle East for the Hamas/Israel relationship, also Iraq, and Syria.
+Meanwhile, America’s next war in Ukraine ramped up with the talk of sending F-16s to Russia’s border.